pmean/build-website/text/06/PostHocComparisons.md

 **[StATS]: Post hoc comparisons (created
 2006-03-15)**

-Note: It\'s been a while since I last used the \"Ask Professor Mean\" format on these web pages, and I can\'t think of a good reason why I abandoned that format.
+Note: It's been a while since I last used the "Ask Professor Mean" format on these web pages, and I can't think of a good reason why I abandoned that format.
 I just saw a question on the [Epidemiology email discussion group](http://www.listes.umontreal.ca/wws/info/epidemio-l) that<U+FFFD> I could adapt to the Ask Professor Mean format.